brunoleos/obsidian-tagverse/QUICKSTART.md

-# Quick Start Guide - Dynamic Tag Renderer
+# Quick Start Guide - Tagverse

-Get started with Dynamic Tag Renderer in 5 minutes!
+Get started with Tagverse in 5 minutes!

-## What is Dynamic Tag Renderer?
+## What is Tagverse?

 Transform your Obsidian tags into interactive, dynamic content using custom JavaScript.
 Instead of seeing `#project`, you could see a button, a progress bar, a list of related notes, or anything you can imagine!

 ## Installation

-### From Community Plugins (Recommended)
+### From Obsidian Community Plugins (Coming Soon)
 1. Open Obsidian Settings
 2. Go to **Community Plugins** → **Browse**
-3. Search for "Dynamic Tag Renderer"
+3. Search for "Tagverse"
 4. Click **Install**, then **Enable**

 ### Manual Installation
-1. Download latest release from [GitHub](https://github.com/YOUR-USERNAME/obsidian-dynamic-tag-renderer/releases)
+1. Download latest release from [GitHub](https://github.com/brunoleos/obsidian-tagverse/releases)
-2. Extract files to `.obsidian/plugins/dynamic-tag-renderer/`
+2. Extract files to `.obsidian/plugins/tagverse/`
 3. Reload Obsidian
 4. Enable in Settings → Community Plugins